jameshume/jehtech/src/html/mobile_comms.md

 ![PSM durations](##IMG_DIR##/power_saving_mode_PSM.png)

 All timers are negotiated on network connect.
 The T3142 timer can be very long which allows devices that infrequently send data (think IoT meters etc), to stay in lowe power mode for months at a time, if not longer.

+## eDRX
+* Extends the DRX cycles to allow a device to remain in a lower power state for longer <b>between paging occasions</b>.
+This has the advantage, v.s.
+PSM, that the device is periodically available for longer for MT terminated services without requiring an MO trigger.

 ## Talking With A Modem: AT Commands
 The [Twilio Cellular Modem Knowledge Base](https://www.twilio.com/docs/iot/supersim/cellular-modem-knowledge-base) is a really good resource.